tonyx/safeTodoEvents/README.md

 Warning: this is not an official guide of the "event sourcing" topic.
 It is just my experiment.

-One benefit looks like the possibility to work on a domain logic in a way unaware of the persistency, with the price to pay of adding some boilerplate code (events wrapping methods, commands wrapping events and other stuff).
+It looks to me that the advantage is the possibility to work on a domain logic in a way unaware of the persistency, with the little price to pay of adding some boilerplate code (basically are events as wrapper for members of the aggregate, and commands that returns events and some other dispatching logic).
-I think it could be possible to reuse many part of the project as  libraries.
+I think it could be possible to reuse many part of the project as  libraries in another project.

 Particularly: the following files can be reused for any similar project:
 * Db.fs: connect to the database writing and reading events and snapshots